 Tours of the Schmidts’ home – virtually and as a book

-For decades Neubergerweg was also where the “Friday Society” met.
-Every second Friday in the month, for 30 years, the Schmidts invited people from all walks of life – including politicians, business people, artists, doctors and scientists – to a lecture and debating circle that discussed what was happening in the world.
+For decades, Neubergerweg was also where the “Friday Society” met.
+Every second Friday of the month, for 30 years, the Schmidts invited people from all walks of life – including politicians, business people, artists, doctors and scientists – to a lecture and debating circle that discussed what was happening in the world.

 Today, Loki and Helmut Schmidt’s former home is a place of contemporary history.
 While they were both still alive, Loki and Helmut Schmidt expressed the wish that their home should later be open to the public.

 As tours are currently not possible due to the coronavirus pandemic, you can explore the house in a virtual tour here.

 Additionally, the Bundeskanzler-Helmut-Schmidt-Stiftung has published a lavishly illustrated book, “Zuhause bei Loki und Helmut Schmidt” (“At home with Loki and Helmut Schmidt”) that invites the reader into the Schmidts’ home.
 The foundation’s aim with the book is to give anyone who is interested an opportunity to get to know the Chancellor’s terraced house in Langenhorn.
 “As chair of the board of trustees, it is a great pleasure to invite you, dear reader, on a journey through 60 years of contemporary German history,” writes Peer Steinbrück in his foreword.
 “Historical photographs, pictures by Hamburg photojournalist Michael Zapf, and texts by the foundation’s experts will give you unusual insights into the lives of this couple of the century.”
 The 224-page book is published by Edel Books.

 “Zuhause bei Loki und Helmut Schmidt.
 Das Kanzlerhaus in Hamburg-Langenhorn”